particle-iot/docs/src/content/reference/datasheets/accessories/edge-ai-kit.md

 {{imageOverlay src="/assets/images/edge-kit/adxl362-3.png" alt="ADXL362 Assembly" }}

+Use the [ADXL362DMA](https://github.com/rickkas7/ADXL362DMA) library, or other compatible library.
+The library includes the full API definitions, as well as example code for getting raw accelerometer data and for doing simple orientation calculation.

 ### PDM MEMS microphone

 This breakout board is a digital microphone.
 It's intended for voice applications, not high-fidelity recording.
 Using Edge AI you cam implement similar voice commands using the microphone.
 It can also be used to detect specific sounds, such as an alarm siren.